atzori/atzori.github.io/index.md

 Journal of Parallel and Distributed Computing ([JPDC]()), Information Processing &amp; Management ([IPM]()).

- - Serving for the <a href="http://www.zentralblatt-math.org/zmath/en/">Zentralblatt-Math</a> review database of mathematics.
+ - Serving for the [Zentralblatt-Math](http://www.zentralblatt-math.org/zmath/en/) review database of mathematics.

- - Organizing Committee Member and Publicity co-Chair of the 12th [IEEE International Conference on Semantic Computing (ICSC 2017)](http://icsc.eecs.uci.edu/2018/)
+ - Organizing Committee Member and Publicity co-Chair of the 12th [IEEE International Conference on Semantic Computing (ICSC 2018)](http://icsc.eecs.uci.edu/2018/)

+ - Workshop and Special Session Committee Co-Chair of the 11th [IEEE International Conference on Semantic Computing (ICSC 2017)](http://icsc.eecs.uci.edu/2017/)

+ - Workshop Committee Co-Chair of the The First [IEEE International Conference on Robotic Computing  (IRC 2017)](http://irc.asia.edu.tw/2017/)

  - Session Chair of the [Semantics Integration and Analysis Session](http://media.wix.com/ugd/346a54_17e3c654843f42dcacd155397eabcb0f.pdf),at the [10th IEEE International Conference on Semantic Computing (ICSC 2016)](http://www.ieee-icsc.com/), Laguna Hill, California.

  - PC co-Chair of the [26th IEEE WETICE](http://wetice.ue.poznan.pl/) track on [Data Exploration in the Web 3.0 Age (DEW 2017)](http://swlab.unica.it/dew2017/), in Poland!
 Accepted papers will be published on IEEE Proceedings.
 Submission deadline: February 26, 2017